Tips for Choosing the Right Hardware for Your Kitchen Cabinets

-Whether you’re having a cabinet maker design your cabinetry for you or you’re purchasing stock cabinets from a local home improvement store, you’ll want to give some consideration to the kind of hardware you’ll place on those cabinets.
+Whether you’re having a cabinet company design your cabinetry for you or you’re purchasing stock cabinets from a local home improvement store, you’ll want to give some consideration to the kind of hardware you’ll place on those cabinets.
 After all, most kitchen cabinets are not sold with their hardware, meaning it’s up to you to decide the kinds of knobs and pulls you want to add on to your brand new cabinets.

 - Have a theme in mind: Do you have a certain theme or design aesthetic in mind for your kitchen?
 You probably do, if you’ve already ordered the cabinetry.
 Keep this theme in mind when ordering your hardware, and consider what works best with that chosen theme.
 Pulls that are sleek and tubular are ideal for contemporary, modern kitchens.
 Traditional cabinets can benefit from simple, smooth knobs, while country or farmhouse cabinets can benefit from hardware with an antique sort of appearance.